a13x4ack/Presearchbot/README.md

 python presearchbot.py
 ```

-### Advance & Others
+### Advance & Other)
 1. You can do your own dynamic searchlist.txt let the whole process looks like human being.
 2. You can use different firefox profiles for multi-account for multi-process to maximize your profit.
 As my experience.
-There is no problem earning up to 600 PRE per day.
+There is no problem earning up to 600 PRE per day(approx.US 120).

 Enjoy.